Sevenoaks District

 Sevenoaks is a local government district in west Kent, England.
 Its council is based in the town of Sevenoaks.

 The district was formed on 1 April 1974 by the merger of Sevenoaks Urban District, Sevenoaks Rural District and part of Dartford Rural District.

+Under current local government reorganisation plans, all district councils in Kent, as well as the county council, will be abolished in 2028, with the district becoming part of a new West Kent unitary authority.

 Geography

 The area is approximately evenly divided between buildings and infrastructure on the one hand and woodland or agricultural fields on the other.
 It contains the upper valley of the River Darenth and some headwaters of the River Eden.

 The vast majority of the district is covered by the Metropolitan Green Belt.

 In terms of districts, it borders Dartford to the north, Gravesham to the northeast, Tonbridge and Malling to the east, briefly Tunbridge Wells to the southeast.
 It also borders two which, equal to it, do not have borough status, the Wealden district of East Sussex to the south and the Tandridge district of Surrey to the southwest.
 It borders the London Boroughs of Bromley and Bexley to the northwest.

-In the 2011 Census, the district had a population of 114,893.
+In the 2021 Census, the district had a population of 120,514.